BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 Make throwing daggers and axes weightless

 #### Sensible Wand of Frost
 In vanilla, Wand of Frost must target on a creature, but affects an area, which makes no sense.
-This will allow you to either make it fully single-target (like Agannazar's Scorcher), or AoE (like Fireball).
+This will allow you to either make it fully single-target (like Agannazar's Scorcher), or AoE (like Cone of Cold).

 #### Hassle-free ammo
 Add returning non-magical ammo (darts, arrows, axes, daggers, etc) to Taerom and Ribald, at a fair price.